nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/open_software_module.md

 Lesson 3: Licensing, Ownership and DOI’s

-Lesson 4: Code management and quality
+Lesson 4: Code Management and Quality

+Lesson 5: Maintain Good Code Quality

+Lesson 6: Contributing to Existing Open Software

+**Interested in reading the full module outline and giving feedback?
+Join the discussion at [LearnOpenScience](https://github.com/learnopenscience/TOPS-Modules-Objectives-Outlines).**

 # Suggested Resources
 *Interested in exploring 'Open Software' while we develop the module?
 Here are some resources to get you started:*